-The good news is that you don’t need a particularly new iPhone to access the iOS 15 beta.
-True to form, Apple has included a bunch of devices in the beta program, with the iPhone 6s continuing to impress with its longevity.
-You can access the iOS 15 beta on the following devices:
+The good news is that you don’t need a particularly new iPhone to get access to iOS 15.
+True to form, the iOS 15 upgrade encompasses a broad number of devices, with the iPhone 6S continuing to impress with its longevity.
+You can download iOS 15 on the following devices:

 - iPod Touch (7th generation)